transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

     * **Nature:** Fundamentally discrete or built from discrete steps.
 Can only *approximate* continuity.
     * **TF Complexity:** Possess a structural complexity tied to countable iteration (analogous to ℵ₀).

-* **Path 2: τ/—-Engaged Structures:**
+* **Path 2: τ/—/TLO-Engaged Structures:**
-    * **Definition:** These structures, by their very nature or definition, *necessarily* engage with the interplay between the potential continuum of Experience (τ) and the principle of Limitation (—).
+    * **Definition:** These structures, by their very nature or definition, *necessarily* engage with the interplay between the potential continuum (τ/TLO/HPFS) and the principle of Limitation (—).
 This engagement becomes necessary when attempting to:
-        * Achieve a *complete* representation of the τ-continuum (like TF-ℝ).
+        * Achieve a *complete* representation of the continuum (like TF-ℝ).
-        * Define elements whose identity is intrinsically tied to their position relative to the τ-continuum's boundary limits (e.g., irrationals defined via Dedekind Cuts operating *at* The Gap —).
+        * Define elements whose identity is intrinsically tied to their position relative to the τ-continuum's boundary limits (e.g. irrationals defined via Dedekind Cuts operating *at* The Gap —).
-    * **Mechanism:** Defining such structures requires invoking what we previously termed the **{¬+τ+— Completion}** machinery – specific ¬-strategies (like global partitioning via Cuts) operating at the boundary limit (—) relative to the context (τ) to ensure completeness and stability.
+    * **Mechanism:** Defining such structures requires invoking what we previously termed the **{¬+τ+— Completion}** machinery – specific ¬-strategies (like global partitioning via Cuts) operating at the boundary limit (—) relative to the context (τ) or foundational continuum (TLO/HPFS) to ensure completeness and stability.
     * **Nature:** Possess properties reflecting the underlying continuum.
     * **TF Complexity:** Inherit the structural complexity associated with the fully realized, completed continuum within TF (analogous to 𝔠).

 TF argues that **there is no stable middle ground *when defining structures intended to represent or be subsets of the full continuum***.
-The defining process either remains purely ¬-bound (Path 1) or it necessarily invokes the full τ/—-engagement required for continuum completion (Path 2).
+The defining process either remains purely ¬-bound (Path 1) or it necessarily invokes the full τ/—/TLO-engagement required for continuum completion (Path 2).
 Partially engaging this machinery doesn't yield a stable intermediate structure *of that specific kind* (i.e. a subset aiming for continuum representation).

 **(4) Application to Subsets of TF's Continuum (TF-ℝ)**